ARob8/Maze/README.md

       <meta charset="utf=8">
     </head>
     <body>
-    <h1>Maze:</h1>
+    <h1>Maze</h1>
-        <p>Created a maze application using C++.
-Maze was generated from an input file with a 2D array and then the solution was read to an output file.
-Utilized Data Structure and Algorithms, 2D array, Stack, Queue, Merge Sort, Heap Sort, Insertion Sort.
+        <p>Reads in a description of a 2-dimensial array from an input file, generates a maze, and outputs a solution to the maze in a file.
+Utilized Stacks, Queues, Merge Sort, Quick Sort, Heap Sort, Insertion Sort, Backtracking, DFS, and BFS to solve maze.
 </p>
   </body>
 </html>